emson/flashdown/README.md

-# Flashdown: A flash card's written in Markdown and managed by Git
+# Flashdown: Flash cards & Markdown

 Welcome to Flashdown, a flash card tool writen with developers in mind and uses sensible libraries for buliding and managing your flash cards.